AphroBytes/STIG-NIST-800-53-Compliance-Playbook-for-Ubuntu-Server/CONTRIBUTING.md

 # Contributing to this repository.

-Thank you for your interest in contributing to the project We appreciate your willingness to enhance this project, which aims to provide robust security measures for Linux servers* in alignment with the Security Technical Implementation Guides (STIGs), Security Requirements Guides (SRGs), and NIST 800-53 practices.
+Thank you for your interest in contributing to the project We appreciate your willingness to enhance this project, which aims to provide robust security measures for Linux based servers* in alignment with the Security Technical Implementation Guides (STIGs), Security Requirements Guides (SRGs), and NIST 800-53 practices.

 This document outlines the guidelines to help you contribute effectively and provide a collaborative environment.